watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

  ![](../images/lab5-99-u.png)

+Navigate to the `\Labsetup\image_www` folder in your VM and select the `modelCA.crt` certificate.
 After choosing the certificate file, please select the following option: “Trust this CA to identify web sites”.

   ![](../images/lab5-10-u.png)

-You will see that our certificate is now in Firefox’s list of accepted certificates.
+Scrolling through the list, you will see that our `Model CA LTD.` certificate is now in Firefox’s list of accepted certificates.

-### 3.5 Task 5: Launching a Man-In-The-Middle Attack
+### Task 5: Launching a Man-In-The-Middle Attack

 In this task, we will show how PKI can defeat Man-In-The-Middle (MITM) attacks.
 Figure 1 depicts how MITM attacks work.
 Assume Alice wants to visit `example.com` via the HTTPS protocol.
 She needs to get